kubernetes/enhancements/keps/sig-node/0030-20180906-quotas-for-ephemeral-storage.md

 non-enforcing, we impose a large quota that in practice cannot be exceeded (2^63-1 bytes for XFS, 2^58-1 bytes for ext4fs).

+For discussion of the low level implementation strategy, [see below](#implementation-detailsnotesconstraints-optional).

 ### Control over Use of Quotas

 At present, two feature gates control operation of quotas: